pmichaillat/unemployment/syllabus.md

 + Wednesday, 3:30pm-4:30pm
 + Engineering 2 Building, room 437
 + Office hours are first-come-first-served: there is no need to sign up.
-Feel free to come to office hours to discuss concepts covered in the lectures and readings, discuss your research project, or talk about any other course-related matters
+Feel free to come to office hours to discuss concepts covered in the lectures and readings, discuss your research project, or talk about any other course-related matters.

 #### GitHub discussion forum